Hans Asperger: Perceptions of Asperger's work in the 21st century

+Since 2022, academic studies have provided a reassessment of Hans Asperger’s role during the Nazi period.
+According to Ernst Tatzer and Klaus Schepker & Christine Freitag, Asperger did not violate professional medical ethics, contrary to claims made in 2018.
+The documents analyzed indicate that he was not responsible for the deaths of children sent to the Am Spiegelgrund institution and highlight the responsibility of other physicians.
+These findings offer a more nuanced perspective compared to some sensationalized portrayals, while acknowledging the complex historical context in which Asperger worked.

-Did Hans Asperger have Asperger's syndrome?
+Hypothesis that Hans Asperger himself had Asperger's syndrome

-In 2007, Viktoria Lyons and Michael Fitzgerald (a controversial expert in retrospective diagnosis) hypothesized that Hans Asperger himself had Asperger's syndrome, as they believed that as a child he exhibited features of the very disorder that later received his name.
+In 2007, Viktoria Lyons and Michael Fitzgerald, a controversial expert in retrospective diagnosis, hypothesized that Hans Asperger himself had Asperger's syndrome, as they believed that as a child he exhibited features of the very disorder that later received his name.
 The article is based on a German newsletter and on the book by Uta Frith, published in 1991.

+Hans Asperger’s daughter, Dr. Maria Asperger, stated that her father was extremely reserved, had few but intense interests, and was clumsy in his movements—traits that some authors have associated with Asperger syndrome.

 This hypothesis was taken up by the investigative journalist Steve Silberman and by Élisabeth Roudinesco, who asserted that Hans Asperger was affected during his childhood by the syndrome he later described.
 It is refuted by Sheffer, who believes that the diagnostic criteria for Asperger's syndrome are irrelevant (and even less so in retrospect), but also that Asperger's "severe criticism" of "autistic psychopaths" precludes the possibility that he would have considered applying a diagnosis that he judged so negatively to himself.

-Czech points out that "the potential obstacles to his [Hans Asperger's] support for National Socialism were his religious convictions, his humanistic background, and his elitist and cultured habitus.
-He adds that "Asperger's political socialization at the time probably blinded him to the destructiveness of National Socialism because of an affinity with its ideological core elements."